TNMDCollaborationWeek/Challenges/README.md

 ## :magic_wand: Theme 4 - Elegant Documentation
 [Markdown language](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is incredibly versatile and used for documentation purposes.
 For example, it is used to create this very document.

-Using markdown language as creatively and :sparkle: brightly :sparkle: as possible, create a repository to describe a statistical or qualitative research concept.
+Using markdown language as [creatively](https://holtzy.github.io/Pimp-my-rmd/) and :sparkle: brightly :sparkle: as possible, create a repository to describe a statistical or qualitative research concept.

 Your repository can host:
++ Documentation explaining your statistical or qualitative research concept of interest.
 + Creative ways to communicate how people use or misuse your concept (memes?).
-+
++ Links to other resources about your statistical or qualitative research concept of interest.